 Medicare Part B

-Medicare Part B covers outpatient and physician services as well as some medical equipment.
+Medicare Part B covers outpatient and physician services as well as some medical equipment and prescriptions.
 This includes things like ambulance transport services, and inpatient and outpatient mental health care.

 Medicare Part D